+33 6 52 81 47 39 [email protected] Mon-Fri 08:00-18:00 (CET)

 The minimum wire size for earth for light circuits is 1 mm square for copper and 1.
 How do you measure ground wire?
 Set the multimeter at continuity or resistance setting.
 Connect one-meter lead with ground wire and another probe with a known.
 The National Electrical Code (NEC) provides clear guidelines for ground wire sizing through Table 250.
 122, but understanding how to apply these requirements correctly can make the difference between a safe installation and a costly code violation.
 Now, it's important to understand that you cannot go wrong with a bigger-than-required ground wire.

-• How large is the surge in the distribution box
+• How many meters above the ground is the distribution box

-How large is the surge in the distribution box
+How many meters above the ground is the distribution box

 • Distribution box switch control circuit